Wilthos/Brick-Break-Space-Shooter-Project/Get_Wrecked/Get Wrecked/Combat System.md

 - Maybe give the enemies and ship stats?
-	- Attack versus defense
+	- Attack
+	- Defense
-	- HP
+	- Max HP
-	- Agility
+	- Agility/Speed
+	- Base Respawn Time (for enemies only)